xo/usql/README.md

   \unset NAME           unset (delete) internal variable
 ```

+## Features and Compatibility

-The `usql` project's goal is to support all standard `psql` commands.
-Pull
+The `usql` project's goal is to support all standard `psql` commands and
-Requests would be greatly appreciated!
+features.
+Pull Requests are always appreciated!

-## Variables and Interpolation
+#### Variables and Interpolation

 `usql` supports client-side interpolation of variables that can be `\set` and
 `\unset`: